cenit/FEMM/README.md

 * Changed .dxf import so that objects assigned layers are imported as grouped being in the same group.
-* Added new "Improvised Asymptotic Boundary Condition" button and mi_makeABC and friends Lua funtions as an alternate way of solving unbounded problems.
+* Added new "Improvised Asymptotic Boundary Condition" button and mi_makeABC and friends Lua functions as an alternate way of solving unbounded problems.

 11Apr2012: